 The more transparent a VPN company is, the more assurance you should of your privacy and that of your data.

 If My VPN is in The USA or Another 14 Eyes Country Should I Be Worried?

 No, some of the best and most relied upon VPN providers like IPVanish and PIA are based in the US.
 They have had multiple DMCA Notices (Digital Marketing Copyright Act) served when users are using VPN’s to upload and download copyrighted content.
 As well as warrants and subpoenas for their user’s data.
 All of which have been refused.

 If we compare the US to say China.
-The Chinese government has long been a proponent for state sponsored censorship on a massive scale.
-The “Great Firewall of China” exists ostensibly to protect Chinese citizens, but, in the 21st Century it protects the interests of Chinese government and business and keeps out external foreign influences.
+The Chinese government has long been a proponent of state-sponsored censorship on a massive scale.
+The “Great Firewall of China” exists ostensibly to protect Chinese citizens, but, in the 21st Century it protects the interests of the Chinese government and business and keeps out external foreign influences.
 With over 2 million people estimated to monitor Chinese internet traffic.

 14 Eyes countries have strict Data and Privacy laws